vipuldhurve/system-design/src/main/java/buildingBlocks/consistentHashing/ReadMe.md

 <br><br>
 ## What is Hashing?
 Hashing is a concept which uses a hash function that maps
-- one piece of data - typically describing some kind of object, often of arbitrary size).
+- one piece of data - typically describing some kind of object, often of arbitrary size.
 - to another piece of data - typically an integer in finite range, known as <b><i>hash code or hash</b></i>.

 Since there are way more possible inputs than the finite range of output hash codes, different inputs can be mapped to same hash code, a phenomenon called <b><i>Hashing collisions</b></i>.